Shocking levels of corruption and mismanagement revealed in Sierra Leone governance report

 The findings are astonishing.
 It beggars belief as to why anyone elected or employed to serve the people of Sierra Leone – a country classed as one of the poorest nations in the world, where 20% of children will die before their 5th birthday because of poverty and poor health, would steal public funds and manage the affairs of government with such callous and inhumane impunity.

+State House Media and Communications Unit within the Office of the Press Secretary presents a video clip of President Julius Maada Bio at the handing over ceremony of the Governance Transition Team Report at State House today, Wednesday 4th July 2018.
+Watch here:

-The Sierra Leone Telegraph was going to publish its analysis of the report for its readers, but has instead decided that you read the full report, as follows:
+The Sierra Leone Telegraph was going to publish its analysis of the report for its readers, but has instead decided that you read the shocking report here:

 Executive Summary